for Your Mountains

 Performs poorly in unamended, heavy clay soils.

-Feed heavy for constant bloom.
+Feed heavy for constant flower.

 Agastache cana (Hyssop)

-Zone: hardy in zones 5 to 9
+Area: sturdy in areas 5 to 9

 Height: 3 feet